-Businesses entering into an agreement with a director or employee to defer their pay should ensure the agreement makes clear whether unpaid arrears are contractually payable on termination of the individual’s employment – or risk a claim for unlawful deductions from wages.
+Businesses entering into an agreement with a director or employee to defer their pay, for example due to financial difficulties within the business, should ensure the agreement makes clear whether unpaid arrears are contractually payable on termination of the individual’s employment.
+The complainant in the case below won his unlawful deduction of wages claim due to what was considered to be an implied term to his agreement.

 The director’s wages claim could only succeed in law if his deferred salary was an identifiable sum properly payable to him on a specific occasion by virtue of the agreement to defer his pay.
 The Employment Tribunal (ET) ruled that this test was not met.